B4dT0bi/texel/readme.txt

 texel-arm      : For the armv7-a architecture.
 Should work on most modern
                  android devices.
+texel-arm64    : For the armv8-a 64-bit architecture.
 texel32.exe    : For 32-bit windows systems with SSE42 and POPCOUNT.
 texel32old.exe : For 32-bit windows systems without SSE42 and POPCOUNT.
 texel64        : For 64-bit linux intel systems with SSE42 and POPCOUNT.
-texel64.exe    : For 64-bit windows intel systems with SSE42 and POPCOUNT.
+texel64.exe    : For 64-bit windows 7 or later intel systems with SSE42 and POPCOUNT.
 texel64amd.exe : For 64-bit windows systems with SSE42 and POPCOUNT.
 texel64old.exe : For 64-bit windows systems without SSE42 and POPCOUNT.